baohuysieuquay/JS-Calculator-postponed-/README.md

 # JS Calculator
-a simple version of Calculator created using HTML, CSS and JS
+a simple version of Calculator created using HTML, CSS and JS.